Logo

 George Sanders had earlier inspired Sellers's character Hercules Grytpype-Thynne in the BBC radio comedy series The Goon Show.

-George Sanders declared bankruptcy in 1966 due to some poor investments.
+In 1966, George Sanders declared bankruptcy due to some poor investments.

-George Sanders had a supporting role in John Huston's The Kremlin Letter, in which his first scene showed him dressed in drag and playing the piano in a gay bar in San Francisco.
+George Sanders had a major supporting role in John Huston's The Kremlin Letter, in which his first scene showed him dressed in drag and playing the piano in a gay bar in San Francisco.

 From later that year until 1954, George Sanders was married to Zsa Zsa Gabor, with whom he starred in the film Death of a Scoundrel.